SwissFederalArchives/cmi-viaduc/readme.md

 # Introduction

 _Viaduc_ originated as a development project for the online access of the Swiss Federal Archives (SFA).
-The online access of the SFA can be described as a digital reading room: it can handle most of the archive's public accessibility tasks on its digital platform (see the [platform's user manual](https://www.bar.admin.ch/dam/bar/en/dokumente/kundeninformation/Benutzerhandbuch-Webportal.pdf.download.pdf/Benutzerhandbuch-Webportal.pdf) [in German]).
+The online access of the SFA can be described as a digital reading room: it can handle most of the archive's public accessibility tasks on its digital platform (see the [platform's user manual](https://www.bar.admin.ch/dam/bar/en/dokumente/kundeninformation/Benutzerhandbuch-Webportal.pdf.download.pdf/Benutzerhandbuch-Webportal.pdf)).

 Its hightlights comprise the following features: